RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Experiments and results

-For the baseline CoxPH model, we adopt sensible defaults with a convergence criterion of $10^{-9}$ and a maximum of 100 iterations.
-For the CoxBoost and RSF models, according to the operating condition, we set the number of estimators to $\{100, 200, 400\}$, the minimum number of samples needed to split to $\{5, 10, 20\}$, the minimum number of samples in a leaf node to $\{3, 5, 10\}$, a maximum depth of $\{3, 5, 10\}$, and maximize the Cox partial log-likelihood (see Eq. \ref{eq:cox_ll}).
-For the MTLR model, we use batch sizes of $\{32, 64, 128\}$, hidden sizes of $\{16, 32, 64\}$, a fixed dropout rate of 0.25, a learning rate of 0.00008 using the Adam optimizer, a penalty term of 0.01, and 5000 training epochs as suggested by \citep{qi_using_2023}.
-For the BNNSurv model, we use batch and network sizes similar to those of MTLR, but with a learning rate of 0.01 for the Adam optimizer and 100 epochs of training.
+We adopt sensible hyperparameters for the survival models based on the specific operating condition, as each condition has a distinct dataset with a different number of samples.
+For the baseline CoxPH model, we set the convergence criterion to $10^{-9}$ and a maximum of 100 iterations for all conditions.
+For the GBSA and RSF models, aligned with the three operating conditions, we set the number of estimators to $\{100, 200, 400\}$, the minimum number of samples needed to split to $\{5, 10, 20\}$, the minimum number of samples in a leaf node to $\{3, 5, 10\}$ and a maximum depth of $\{3, 5, 10\}$.
+For the MTLR model, we use batch sizes of $\{32, 64, 128\}$, hidden sizes of $\{16, 32, 64\}$, a fixed dropout rate of 0.25, a learning rate of $8 \times 10^{-5}$ using the Adam optimizer~\citep{KingBa15}, a penalty term of 0.01, and 5000 training epochs as suggested by~\citep{qi_using_2023}.
+For the BNNSurv model, we use batch and network sizes identical to MTLR, but with a learning rate of 0.001 using Adam and 100 epochs of training.